Music of Barbados: Folk music

 Barbadian culture and music are mixtures of European and African elements, with minimal influence from the indigenous peoples of the island, about whom little is known.
 Significant numbers of Asian, specifically Chinese and Japanese, people have moved to Barbados, but their music is unstudied and has had little impact on Barbadian music.

 The earliest reference to Afro-Barbadian music may come from a description of a slave rebellion, in which the rebels were inspired to fight by music played on skin drums, conch trumpets and animal horns.
-Slavery continued, however, and the colonial and slaveowning authorities eventually outlawed musical instruments among slaves.
+Slavery continued, however, and the colonial and slave-owning authorities eventually outlawed musical instruments among enslaved labourers.
 By the end of the 17th century, a distinctly Barbadian folk culture developed, based around influences and instruments from Africa, Britain and other Caribbean islands.

-Early Barbadian folk music, despite legal restrictions, was a major part of life among the island's slave population.
-For the slaves, music was "essential for recreation and dancing and as a part of the life cycle for communication and religious meaning".
-African musicians also provided the music for the white landowners' private parties, while the slaves developed their own party music, culminating in the crop over festival, which began in 1688.
+Early Barbadian folk music, despite legal restrictions, was a major part of life among the island's enslaved population.
+For enslaved people, music was "essential for recreation and dancing and as a part of the life cycle for communication and religious meaning".
+African musicians also provided the music for the white landowners' private parties, while the enslaved people developed their own party music, culminating in the crop over festival, which began in 1688.
 The earliest crop over festivals featured dancing and call-and-response singing accompanied by shak-shak, banjo, bones and bottles containing varying amounts of water.

 Folk song

 Barbadian traditional folk songs are heavily influenced by the music of England.
-Many traditional songs concern events current at the time of their composition, such as the emancipation of the slaves of Barbados, and the coronations of Victoria, George V, and Elizabeth II; this song tradition dates back to 1650.
+Many traditional songs concern events current at the time of their composition, such as the emancipation of the enslave people of Barbados, and the coronations of Victoria, George V, and Elizabeth II; this song tradition dates back to 1650.
 The most influential Barbadian folk songs are associated with the island's lower-class labourers, who have held on to their folk heritage.

 Some Barbadian songs and stories made their way back to England, most famously "Inckle the English Sailor" and "Yarico the Indian Maid", which became English plays and an opera by George Coleman with music by Samuel Arnold, and first performed in London in 1787.

 Contemporary Barbadian folk songs, especially through the pioneering albums of author and singer-songwriter Anthony Kellman, show a bold fusion of indigenous rhythms such as tuk and calypso with African, Latin, jazz, pop, and East Indian influences.
 Kellman's songs such as "Mountain" (from 2000 album Wings of A Stranger); "King Jaja" and "My Dog, Your Dog" (from 2005 album Limestone); and "If You See My Girl" and "Tuk, Tabla, and Fedounoum" (from 2009 album Blood Mates), exemplify his eclectic style.
 More than any of his contemporaries, Kellman, through his songs, poems and novels, demonstrates what it means to be Barbadian through a hybrid mix of African and European cultural elements.